basp/xil2/README.md

 * It is easy to swap out the built-in operations for the interpreter so you can experiement with various implementations of any built-in operator or combinator.
 This essentially allows you to compose your own interpreter core, mixing and matching operations.
 * The `Operations` class contains reference implementations for the most common operators and combinators and any other built-ins that are essential to bootstrap an interpreter.
 * Composing an interpreter core is as easy as implementing the `Interpreter` class and picking and assigning operations to symbols in the interpreter.
 This means you can easily compose your own interpreter kernel.
 An `Interpreter` instance is also a dictionary where a name can be mapped to a sequence of `INode` instances.
+* the `Flat` operations (e.g. `IFlat`, `XFlat`, etc.) in the `Operations` class perform the same operation as their non-flat counterparts but they will expand onto the queue instead of operating directly on the stack.
+You typically don't really need these for production but they can be fun for theoretical purposes.
 * See the `CoreEx` class for an example of an interpreter kernel.
-* the `Flat` operations (e.g. `IFlat`, `XFlat`, etc.) in the `Operations` class perform the same operation as their non-flat counterparts but they will expand onto the queue instead of operating directly on the stack.
-These are helpful for tracing purposes because when using the non-flat variant the interpreter is not able to record the tracing steps that happen "inside" the combinator.

 > Make sure you use the `TracingCycleVisitor` if you want to see traces.
 If you do not need traces and wanna be a little bit more efficient you can just use the `CycleVisitor` instead.
 It's recommended to have traces on during development.